Login details under my account in the member portal lets you edit your email address used to login and also the password.

 ARMS developed this program to support and train people working in research administration and management.
 This program provides a series of training modules that cover many of the basic areas of research administration and management to provide a foundation level of knowledge.

-The Foundation Level of Accreditation Program currently includes nineteen modules with more under development.
+The Foundation Level of Accreditation Program currently includes twenty modules with more under development.

 The Foundation Level Accreditation Program is designed for people who are:

 - New to research management/administration (<5 years);

 - Not new to research management/administration but interested in updating their knowledge or learning about a specific element;

 - Interested in extending their knowledge beyond existing specialisations; or

 - Coming back to the sector after an extended time outside of the research management profession.